Shantanu29kumar/Shantanu29kumar/README.md

 💻 Proficient in SQL and Python, honing skills since my intermediate years.
 Actively engaged in hackathons and served as the club coordinator of the Data Science Club at my college, where I lead workshops on ML and SQL.

 🤝 Open to collaborations on interesting projects related to AI and ML.
-Connect with me on LinkedIn or Twitter.

 <br></br>
 <br></br>